DrewNaylor/guinget/docs/How-to-use.md

 - `Settings app: Apps & features (default)`
 - `CMD: winget list`
 - `Control Panel: Programs and Features`

-Please note that the `winget list` option requires the `list` experimental feature to be set to on in winget's config file if it's not already a default feature.

 ## Importing and exporting packages